-Emerald Dwarf Danio (Danio erythromicron) Fish Species Profile
+Emerald Dwarf Danio (Danio erythromicron) Species Profile & Care Guide

 The Emerald Dwarf Danio are sociable, peaceful little fish appreciating company of its own.
 Due to the small size, any tank mates would have to be carefully considered as they can be frightened or outcompeted for food by larger or more boisterous tankmates.